alkimozaygen/RepRes-Project1/PA1_template.md

 activity <- na.omit(activity)
 ```

-### 2-Histogram of the total number of steps taken each day
+### What is mean total number of steps taken per day?
 Aggregate the total number of steps for each day

 ```r